Back With The Gang

 Trois-Rivières increasingly-goth Post-Rough have a new lyric video online featuring "Strange," a somber song from August's Vous êtes un personnage de roman.

 This quintet recorded their recent EP at Studio Pantouf in Saint-Élie-de-Caxton with engineering from Louis-Philippe Cantin (Perséide) and Pierre Brouillette Hamelin (Rorqual).
-Simon Provencher (Victime, Palissade) mixed the set, with mastering from JP Villemure (Fuudge, Bleu Nuit).
+Simone Provencher (Victime, Palissade) mixed the set, with mastering from JP Villemure (Fuudge, Bleu Nuit).
 Post-Rough features guitarist/vocalist Bastien Mortimer, guitarist Alexis Vaillant-Gamache, bassist Tommy Dupuis, Olivier Durand on synth, and drummer Pierre-Olivier Lessard.

 Trippy cross-Canada post-punk duo Freak Heat Waves has a new video online featuring "I'm Zapped," a slow-motion freakout from their recent Zap The Planet LP.
 Bea Scharf-Pierzchala assembled the video.